On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Introduction

 The existence of $P_{\bf n}$ reduces to solving a homogeneous linear system of $|{\bf n}|$ equations on the $|{\bf n}| +1$ coefficients of $P_{\bf n}$; therefore, a non-trivial solution is guaranteed.
 However, in contrast with the scalar case $(m=1)$ of standard orthogonal polynomials (OP), uniqueness up to a constant factor is not a trivial matter (and, in general, not true for systems of arbitrary measures $(s_1,\ldots,s_m)$).
 In connection with this question in \cite{Nik1} it was shown that in presence of a Nikishin system uniqueness holds, with $\deg P_{\bf n} = |{\bf n}|$, for multi-indices of the form $(n+1,\ldots,n+1,n,\ldots,n)$, and stated without proof that it is also true whenever $n_1\geq\cdots\geq n_m$.
 In the sequel we assume that $P_{\bf n}$ is monic.

 Motivated by the structure of Nikishin systems, Herbert Stahl studied their analytic and algebraic properties (see \cite{AptSta}).
-In a series of papers \cite{DrSt0}--\cite{DrSt2}, among other results, K.~Driver and H.~Stahl showed that uniqueness remains valid whenever $n_j \leq n_k+1$, $1\leq k < j\leq m$.
+In a series of papers \cite{DrSt0}, \cite{DrSt1}, \cite{DrSt2}, among other results, K.~Driver and H.~Stahl showed that uniqueness remains valid whenever $n_j \leq n_k+1$, $1\leq k < j\leq m$.
 The problem for arbitrary multi-indices was definitely solved in \cite{FL1} (and \cite{FL} when the generating measures have unbounded and/or touching supports).

 A remarkable property of Nikishin orthogonal polynomials is that they not only share orthogonality relations with respect to several measures but they also satisfy full orthogonality relations with respect to a single (varying with respect to $\bf n$) measure.
-For $m=2$ and $n_2 \leq n_1 +1$ this was first observed by Andrei Aleksandrovich Gonchar\footnote{On one of the regular Monday seminars at the Steklov Institute A.~A.~Gonchar was reporting on the results contained in \cite{Nik1} but after a short while he had to leave because of an important meeting he had to attend.
-After about an hour he returned and started anew his presentation proving \eqref{eq:a} and \eqref{eq:b} and from there deduced the convergence of the corresponding Hermite-Pad\'e approximants.} by showing that the function of the second kind
+For $m=2$ and $n_2 \leq n_1 +1$ this was first observed by Andrei Aleksandrovich Gonchar\footnote{On one of the regular Monday seminars at the Steklov Institute A.~A.~Gonchar was reporting on the results contained in \cite{Nik1} but after a short while he had to leave to attend an important meeting.
+After an hour or so he returned and started anew his presentation proving \eqref{eq:a} and \eqref{eq:b} and from there deduced the convergence of the corresponding Hermite-Pad\'e approximants.} by showing that the function of the second kind

 satisfies the orthogonality relations

 From here it follows that $R_{{\bf n},1}$ has exactly $n_2$ zeros in ${\mathbb{C}}\setminus \Delta_1$, they are all simple, and lie in the interior of $\Delta_2$.
 If $P_{{\bf n},2}$ denotes the monic polynomial of degree $n_2$ vanishing at these points, then